CloudI/CloudI/src/tests/hexpi/README.markdown

-The C++ CloudI service contains source code for calculating hexadecimal digits of PI (implementing the Bailey–Borwein–Plouffe formula) which is able to calculate separate segments of PI concurrently.
+The C++ CloudI service contains source code for calculating hexadecimal digits of PI (implementing the Bailey–Borwein–Plouffe formula) which is able to determine separate segments of PI digits concurrently.
-`cloudi_service_test_hexpi` adjusts the number of digits requested based on the amount of time previous service requests took for their calculations.
+`cloudi_service_test_hexpi` adjusts the number of digits requested based on the amount of time previous service request responses took.

 When the hexpi C++ CloudI service and Erlang CloudI service are ran together with the other integration tests, each segment of PI in hexadecimal is stored